PicsArt/cppbind/docs/02_first_steps/05_array_tutorial.rst

 To make written API annotations available for CppBind we use project config files merging feature:
 **type_vars** sections of project config files can be spread all over the project directories and merged together by CppBind.
-By default, CppBind will search for the files with **cppbind.yaml** suffix under project directories, and will merge **type_vars** sections defined in those files.
-In our tutorial we have written API annotations for "Array" class in the file named **array.cppbind.yaml**.
+By default, CppBind searches files with **cppbind.yaml** suffix under project directories and merges **type_vars** sections defined in those files.
+In our tutorial, we have written API annotations for the “Array” class in the file named **array.cppbind.yaml**.
 To change the name pattern of the project config files, you should modify **context_def_glob** application variable (more details can be found :doc:`here </05_detailed_info/01_app_config>`).
 Another way to include API annotations written in a separate file is including the file in the project config file, under **type_vars** section (the same way as it's done for std_exc_api.yaml file in default config file).